sherzodcode/diary-API/readme.txt

 date: 14.03.2023
 It's 12: 54, i'm in station, simple version of diary projects back-end is complete Today software engineer from Alexandria should come to the Station, I'm thinking about is it better if i stay quiet and listen what he says or give him some questions
+Ok he came.
+But he is not even a software engineer, he is jst a manager of university which needs money, it was just a commercial of university, that's bullshit

 //////////